kropp/victor.kropp.name/texts/about.markdown

 I'm Software Engineer from Munich, Germany.
-In [JetBrains][JB] I take part in the development of the best Visual Studio add-in [ReSharper][R#].
+At [JetBrains][JB] I take part in the development of the best Visual Studio add-in [ReSharper][R#].
 I like to spend free time together with my awesome wife Anna playing board games, travelling around the world, riding bicycle in summer and skiing in winter.

 Follow me on [Twitter][twitter] and [Instagram][instagram].